ElyUTech/Project-1-Secuirty-Audit/README.md

 # Security Audit

 ## Objective:
-Review a company audit and complete a controls and compliance checklist to identify the controls and best practices that should be implemented to enhance the company's security posture.
+Review a company audit and complete a controls and compliance checklist to identify controls and best practices to enhance the company's security posture.

 ## Part 1: Scope, Goals, and Risk Assessment Report
 ![alt](https://github.com/ElyUTech/Project-1A-Audit-Scope-goals-and-risk-assessment-report/blob/main/Project%201A_%20(Audit)%20Scope%2C%20Goals%2C%20and%20Risk%20Assessment%20Report-1.png)